UDST/urbansim/_sources/examples.txt

 Models
 ~~~~~~

 The main objective of the `models.py <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/models.py>`_ file is to define the "entry points" into the model system.
-Although UrbanSim provides the direct API for a `Regression Model <models/statistical.html#urbansim.models.regression.RegressionModel>`_ a `Location Choice Model <models/statistical.html#urbansim.models.lcm.MNLLocationChoiceModel>`_, etc, it is the models.py file which defines the specific *steps* that outline a simulation or even a more general data processing workflow.
+Although UrbanSim provides the direct API for a `Regression Model <models/statistical.html#urbansim.models.regression.RegressionModel>`_, a `Location Choice Model <models/statistical.html#urbansim.models.lcm.MNLLocationChoiceModel>`_, etc, it is the models.py file which defines the specific *steps* that outline a simulation or even a more general data processing workflow.

 In the San Francisco example, there are two price/rent `hedonic models <http://en.wikipedia.org/wiki/Hedonic_regression>`_ which both use the RegressionModel, one which is the residential sales hedonic which is estimated with the entry point `rsh_estimate <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/models.py#L9>`_ and then run in simulation mode with the entry point rsh_simulate.
 The non-residential rent hedonic has similar entry points `nrh_estimate <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/models.py#L20>`_ and nrh_simulate.
 Note that both functions call `hedonic_estimate <https://github.com/synthicity/sanfran_urbansim/blob/master/utils.py#L110>`_ and hedonic_simulate in `utils.py <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/utils.py>`_.
 In this case ``utils.py`` actually uses the UrbanSim API by calling the `fit_from_cfg <models/statistical.html#urbansim.models.regression.RegressionModel.fit_from_cfg>`_ method on the Regressionmodel.

 There are two things that warrant further explanation at this point.

 * ``utils.py`` is a set of helper functions that assist with merging data and running models from configuration files.
-Note that the code in this file is generally sharable across UrbanSim implementations (in fact, this exact code is in use in multiple live simulations).
+Note that the code in this file is generally shareable across UrbanSim implementations (in fact, this exact code is in use in multiple live simulations).
 It defines a certain style of UrbanSim and handles a number of boundary cases in a transparent way.
 In the long run, this kind of functionality might be unit tested and moved to UrbanSim, but for now we think it helps with transparency, flexibility, and debugging to keep this file with the specific client implementations.

 * Many of the models use configuration files to define the actual model configuration.
 In fact, most models in this file are very short *stub* functions which pass a Pandas DataFrame into the estimation and configure the model using a configuration file in the `YAML file format <http://en.wikipedia.org/wiki/YAML>`_.
 For instance, the ``rsh_estimate`` function knows to read the configuration file, estimate the model defined in the configuration on the dataframe passed in, and write the estimated coefficients back to the same configuration file, and the complete method is pasted below::